afalenski/frl-wordpress/_pages/fsklab.md

 First, Linux requires some development libraries for the R packages which can be installed through the apt-get command in the console under Ubuntu via: </br>
 sudo apt-get install libcurl4-openssl-dev libssl-dev libxml2-dev

+The R-binarys may be also installed via apt-get: sudo apt-get install r-base

-Furthermore, FSK-Lab requires the R packages: 'Rserve' and 'miniCRAN', which may be installed with the install.packages() command:
+Furthermore, FSK-Lab requires the R packages: 'Rserve' and 'miniCRAN', which may be installed with the install.packages() command within the R-console:

 install.packages('Rserve')
 install.packages('miniCRAN')